uviclibraries/rstudio/tidyverse-data.md

 ### 4.4 Select specific rows based on a condition

-While we may only want to handle certain items (rows) in our data set based on certain criteria.
+We may also want to handle certain items (rows) in our data set based on certain criteria.

 - This is called “filtering”